Sumukha1496/maskdata/README.md

 ```

 ## Mask card number
-This will mask the card numbers
+This will mask the digits in a card numbers.<br/>This will mask only the numerical data and not any non numeric delimeters, alphabets or any other types of data
 ```javascript
 const MaskData = require('./maskdata');